Wiaoj.ObjectPool 0.0.1-alpha.69

 Wiaoj.ObjectPool

-A high-performance, thread-safe, and fully asynchronous object pooling library for .NET.
+A high-performance, thread-safe, and unified asynchronous/synchronous object pooling library for .NET.

-Wiaoj.ObjectPool extends the capabilities of Microsoft.Extensions.ObjectPool by adding true asynchronous support, blocking/bounded pools, factory pattern integration, leak detection, and zero-allocation leasing.
+Wiaoj.ObjectPool extends the capabilities of Microsoft.Extensions.ObjectPool by providing a unified API surface for both sync and async pools.
+It introduces true asynchronous support, blocking/bounded pools, factory pattern integration, and zero-allocation leasing.
 It is designed for high-throughput applications where garbage collection pressure must be minimized and resource management is critical.

 NuGet License: MIT